Anshumanformal/NestJS-Blog-Fullstack-Project/README.md

 1. User CRUD
 2. Blog CRUD
-3. All users can see all blog posts
+3. All users can preview all blog posts.
+After few characters, blog details are hidden - done
 4. Upon clicking on a blog,
     Show :-
-    1. Blog creator info
+    1. Blog creator info - done
-    2. Blog content
+    2. Blog content - done
-    3. date & time of the blog.
+    3. date & time of the blog - done

 Phase 2:
 1. User authentication - User must be logged in to create/ update/ delete the blog - done